Richard L. Thornburgh, former Pennsylvania governor and U.S. attorney general, dies at 88

 Survivors include his wife, the former Ginny Walton Judson of Oakmont; three sons from his first marriage, John Thornburgh of Wexford, Pa., David Thornburgh of Philadelphia and Peter Thornburgh of Pittsburgh; a son from his second marriage, William Thornburgh of Pittsburgh; six grandchildren; and five great-grandchildren.

-Mr. Thornburgh, who became counsel to the law firm K & L Gates in Washington, continued to give speeches about the value of holding elected office.
+Mr. Thornburgh, who became counsel to the law firm K & L Gates in Washington, continued to give speeches about the value of holding elective office.

 “Democracy is not a spectator sport,” he said in a 2009 address at the University of Pennsylvania.
 “And politics is an honorable calling.
 All of us must exercise the opportunity to contribute to improving and sustaining higher levels of performance in public life.
 This involves much more than simply voting or even being part of a focus group or responding to poll questions.
 And it is just as important in contests for the local school board as in those for higher office.”